zhangcheng1006/INF442-Strongly-connected-components/README.md

 From a computational point of view, oftentimes strong connectivity is the right generalization from undirected to directed graphs.

-A digraph G = (V,E) is strongly connected if it contains a path from u to v for all nodes u, v 2 V .
+A digraph G = (V,E) is strongly connected if it contains a path from u to v for all nodes u, v.
 A sub-digraph of G is a strongly connected component of G if it is strongly connected and maximal with this property.
 Any digraph has a unique decomposition into strongly connected components, which partitions the set of nodes.